Wally Wolf: Honors

-In 1976, he was inducted into the USA Water Polo Hall of Fame.
-In 2008 he was inducted into the Southern California Jewish Sports Hall of Fame, and in 2009 he was inducted into the USC Athletic Hall of Fame.
-In 2011 he was inducted into the Beverly Hills High Athletes Hall of Fame.
-In 2014 he was inducted into the International Jewish Sports Hall of Fame.
+In 1976, he was inducted into the USA Water Polo Hall of Fame, in 2008 the Southern California Jewish Sports Hall of Fame, and in 2009, the USC Athletic Hall of Fame.
+He was inducted into the Beverly Hills High Athletes Hall of Fame in 2011, and the International Jewish Sports Hall of Fame in 2014.
+In Water Polo, he was a 1960 AAU All American Selection, and in 1951-2, an All PAC 8 selection while a student the University of Southern California.